Important Updates on Compounded Semaglutide and Tirzepatide for Weight Loss

 1. Switch to Brand-Name Medications

-Wegovy (semaglutide) and Zepbound (tirzepatide) are becoming more available at retail pharmacies.
+Wegovy (semaglutide) and Zepbound (tirzepatide) are becoming more widely available at retail pharmacies.

-We can help with prior authorizations, explore insurance coverage, and use manufacturer savings programs when possible.
+We can assist with prior authorizations, review insurance coverage, and utilize manufacturer savings programs as available.

 2. Temporarily Continue Compounded Versions (if available)

-Some 503B pharmacies may still legally compound from finished FDA-approved drug products but availability may vary and may not be a long-term solution.
+Some 503B pharmacies may still legally compound using finished FDA-approved drug products.
+However, this availability is inconsistent and may not provide a long-term solution.

 3. Consider Non-GLP-1 Medications